MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app-image-analysis.md

 ## Get Computer Vision resource endpoint and keys

 1. In the results, find and copy the `properties.endpoint`.
-You will need that later.
+You'll need that later.

     ```json
     ...